lucapette/website/content/writing/my-programming-principles.md

 result of good programming sessions: deployable artifacts.
 There's [evidence](https://www.goodreads.com/book/show/35747076-accelerate) smaller changes lead to higher productivity.
 They're safer to deploy and rollback if needed.
-They're also easier to review and more faster through the production pipeline.
+They're easier to review and therefore move faster through the production pipeline.

 I know this principle has a striking resemblance to TDD because it's the most frequent feedback I get when I talk about it with other programmers.
 Why am I'm not saying "I do TDD all the time"?
 Well the answer is that I almost never practice TDD.
 Let me explain:

 - TDD feels great as a workflow.
-It does resembles the "REPL experience" I so fond of.
+It does resembles the "REPL experience" I'm so fond of.
 TDD quietly brings a design constraint to the table.
 When I'm writing code, I'm mostly just typing out the solution I modelled in my mind.
 TDD always forces me to shift my mental model a bit so that the code is testable